hallard/RM1xx-Breakout/README.md

   - I2C Pullups placement
   - Veroboard friendly

+Version 1.1 fix the MCP1303 Regulator that was reversed

 Boards have been ordered at PCBs.io and have been tested and they are working fine.

 Detailed Description
 ====================